-This is part of a broader observation that career decisions among high-achieving students are primarily identity-driven, social, and emotional.
-Convincing people to do something different with their lives usually means opening them up to changing what feels like a core part of their identity.
-It needed to be safe, and rewarded by social affirmation (i.e. by people who are likable and highly EA-aligned), for me to stop "forward-chaining" from an identity that said “I am a public policy generalist” and shift toward a mindset of “I try to do the most good, and I currently have certain ideas about the best path for me to do that.”
+This is part of a broader observation that career decisions among high-achieving students are primarily identity-driven.
+Convincing people to do something different with their lives can mean opening them up to changing what feels like a core part of their identity.
+In my case, it needed to be safe for me to stop "forward-chaining" from an identity that said “I am a public policy generalist” and shift toward a mindset of “I try to do the most good, and I currently have certain ideas about the best path for me to do that.”

-(Note: While most of the important cognition that happens is social/emotional, this is not the same thing as tricking or manipulating people into being EAs.
-You’re bringing together a bunch of people who might have been vaguely thinking “I really need to sit down and figure out some career stuff” or “I know deep down that the EA stuff is right but there’s something (like inertia, abstraction, or lack of peer support) stopping me from acting on it” and giving them a time for both internal and social deliberation that empowers them to move closer to the values they previously already wanted to live by.)
+When done well, EA retreats bring together a bunch of people who might have been vaguely thinking “I really need to sit down and figure out some career stuff” or “I know deep down that the EA stuff is right but there’s something (like inertia, abstraction, or lack of peer support) stopping me from acting on it” and giving them a time for both internal and social deliberation that empowers them to move closer to the values they already want to live by.

 Important characteristics for retreats to make this happen:

-- The retreat features lots of people who are already “on board” with EA.
-At least a few should be at least moderately charismatic people for whom EA is a major consideration in how they make decisions.
-Not sure what the right ratio here is, but I'm pretty confident that less than half should be newbies (e.g. hasn’t completed an intro fellowship or done a solo deep-dive) as an upper bound.
+- The retreat features lots of people who are already pretty knowledgeable about EA.
+Not sure what the right ratio here is, but I'm pretty confident that less than half should be newbies (e.g. hasn’t completed an intro syllabus or done a solo deep-dive) as an upper bound.

 - It happens at a time of year/semester where people aren’t incredibly busy — ideally first few weeks of the semester (when people’s schedules are especially in flux) or a long weekend or both.
-And ideally the fall semester, since people load up on responsibilities over the course of the academic year (especially first-years who are starting from scratch).
+And ideally the fall semester, since people are especially open to new activities at the beginning of the year.

 - People spend at least one night (and preferably two nights) at the retreat.

 - The retreat includes a lot of time for one-on-ones (including walks, which typically become one-on-ones or at most groups of 3).
-There should also be some kind of structured vulnerable/emotional thing (like Hamming Circles after dinner and/or a round of "gratitudes" for ways other attendees improved your experience at the closing session).
+There should also be some kind of structured, social reflection activity (like Hamming Circles after dinner and/or a round of "gratitudes" for ways other attendees improved your experience at the closing session).

 - The retreat includes time and a central, default physical space for unstructured socializing (during which people are likely to talk about EA-related things anyway, provided a critical mass are already engaged EAs).

 - It is very hard to run both the content and the operations of the retreat at the same time.
-For example: you can't run a session on biorisk while you're driving to pick up lunch.
+For example: you can't run a content session while you're driving to pick up lunch.
 Consider deputizing or paying somebody to help run it.

 - A content theme of the retreat should be that you can make a difference on these global problems (if you’re ambitious and agentic).

-- Nature settings (especially visible horizons) seem to make retreats more transformative in expectation.
+- Nature settings (especially visible horizons) seem to facilitate reflection and a pleasant experience.

 Things that seem good but that I'm less confident about